Life in 5th class is busy, but exciting. We cover lots of new material that is both challenging and fun.

 Throughout the year, we have many projects that keep us busy both in school and at home.
 During Engineering Week, we take part in the 'Bottle Rocket Challenge' where we send rockets soaring through the sky up in the field.
 We also have a 'K'nex Challenge' whereby we build the strongest bridge possible.
 One of our classes each year takes part in the 'Primary Science Fair' and another class partakes in the 'WEX Robotic Challenge'.
 For the past number of years, we have also taken part in the 'Bizworld' experience where we get a chance to ser up our own businesses and look for investors, 'Dragon's Den' style.

 We create in Visual Art class once a week.
-We paint, sketch and construct to create our original masterpieces!
+We paint, sketch, mould, construct and dye to create our original masterpieces!
 Our artwork is displayed in the halls of the Senior Building for all to see and admire.

-Every month we attend assembly in the hall.
-Father Daly speaks along with fifth class readers.
-We also have musicians that play violin and keyboard whilst we sing our school hymns.
+Every few weeks we attend assembly in the hall.
+Fr.
+Derak and Fr.
+Seán speak, along with some selected 5th class readers.
+We also have musicians (The Bronte Buskers) who accomany our songs and hymns.
 Parents are always welcome.
-ACE awards are presented to pupils to highlight their achievements of attainment, community spirit and effort.
+ACE awards are presented to pupils to highlight their achievements of Attainment, Community spirit and Effort.

-Life in fifth class is both challenging and rewarding and we would encourage all the fourth class pupils heading into fifth class next year to grab the opportunities available to them with both hands.
+Life in 5th class is challenging yet rewarding, and we would encourage all the fourth class pupils heading into fifth class next year to grab the opportunities available to them with both hands.